 I’ve read dozens of wrap recipes and there are striking differences between them, specifically the ratios used for each ingredient, and how they worked for the recipe testers.
 I use 1-part resin to 2-parts beeswax, plus oil.
 Others say they can use as little as 1/5th that amount of resin and still get clingy wraps.
 Not me!

-So, keep your sense of humour, take notes as you work so you know what you did, and tweak (not twerk) if necessary.
+So, keep your sense of humor, take notes as you work so you know what you did, and tweak (not twerk) if necessary.

 The time it takes to do each step is going to vary depending on how organized you are, if you have experience with things like cooking or painting, and the unique qualities of your materials.
 I have provided time estimates wherever possible.